 Interested in learning Italian?
-Click below!Learn Italian
+Click below and check our online courses!Learn Italian

 How do you address someone politely in Italian?

 How should I use the polite form and when?

 When talking with someone in Italian you have to be careful of how you address the other person.
 Because in Italian, as in many other languages, we have a polite speech.

 It's generally used for people you don't know and who are older than 25 or 30 years old or as a sign of respect for his or her role.
 Using with someone younger than that can sound very awkward but it happens.

 It shouldn't be used with very young people, friends, family members, people with whom you have a fairly close relationship.